LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 ---------------

 The Product Backlog is a list with all Requirements that have to be donne to improve the product.
-The only person who can put new requirements into the Product Backlog is the Product Owner.
+The only person that can put new requirements into the Product Backlog is the Product Owner.
 Each requirement has to have several properties when put into the Backlog.

 - ID (unambigous)
 - Significance/Importance (unambigous, set only by PO)
-- Initial Estimate/Effort (set only by Team)
+- Initial Estimate/Effort (set only by Team in the Refinement Meeting)
 - Name
 - Label/Topic
-- Description/Notes (User story / use case, "As X, I want Y, so that Z")
+- Description (User story / use case, "As X, I want Y, so that Z")
 - Criteria for aceptance
 - Notes / References
 - Source (who added this requirement)